Trump holds first rally after assassination attempt with his new running mate, Vance, by his side

-GRAND RAPIDS, Mich. — (AP) — Donald Trump is holding his first campaign rally since he survived an attempted assassination last week, returning to the battleground state of Michigan alongside his new running mate.
+GRAND RAPIDS, Mich. — (AP) — Donald Trump is holding his first campaign rally since he survived an attempted assassination, returning to the battleground state of Michigan alongside his new running mate.

-Exactly a week after the July 13 shooting in Pennsylvania that left Trump with a bloodied ear, killed one man in the crowd and left two others injured, he opened by offering a "very special thanks to Americans nationwide, including all of you here today for your extraordinary outpouring of love and support in the wake of the horrific last Saturday evening."
+"It was exactly one week ago, even to the hour, even to the minute," Trump said, reflecting on the July 13 shooting in Pennsylvania that left him with a bloodied ear, killed one supporter in the crowd and left two others injured.

-The crowd responded by chanting, “Fight, fight, fight!”
-The gauze on his ear appeared to have been replaced by a skin-colored bandage.
+“I stand before you only by the grace of almighty God,” he said, the white gauze on his ear now replaced by a skin-colored bandage.
+“I shouldn’t be here right now," he went on.

 Trump was joined by Ohio Sen. JD Vance at the pair's first event together since they became the GOP's nominees at the Republican National Convention in Milwaukee.

-“I find it hard to believe that a week ago, an assassin tried to take Donald Trump’s life, and now we have got a hell of a crowd in Michigan to welcome him back on the campaign trail,” Vance said, speaking before Trump’s arrival.
+“I find it hard to believe that a week ago, an assassin tried to take Donald Trump’s life, and now we have got a hell of a crowd in Michigan to welcome him back on the campaign trail,” Vance said before Trump’s arrival.

-“I chose him because he's for the worker,” Trump said of Vance.
+After appearing uncharacteristically subdued and emotional during the Republican convention, Trump returned to his usual rally mode, lashing out at his Democratic rivals, repeating his lies about the 2020 election, and peppering his address with jokes that sparked laughter from an enthusiastic audience.

+At one point, Trump glanced at a screen showing him from an unusual angle and joked about his combover.

 Hours before he took the stage, Trump's supporters crowded the streets of downtown Grand Rapids in anticipation of the former president’s remarks.
-Supporters began lining up Friday morning, and by Saturday afternoon, the line stretched close to a mile from the venue's entrance.
+Supporters began lining up Friday morning, and by Saturday afternoon, the line stretched close to a mile from the entrance of the 12,000 seat Van Andel Arena.

-Close to an hour before he was set to take the stage, supporters had filled nearly every seat in the 12,000-person Van Andel Arena.

-Many were seen wearing shirts featuring the image of Trump, on stage, after he was shot, pumping his fist in the air after surviving the shooting, along with the usual red “Make America Great Again” hats.
+Many in the packed arena were seen wearing shirts featuring the image of Trump, on stage, after he was shot, pumping his fist in the air after surviving the shooting, along with the usual red “Make America Great Again” hats.

 Mike Gaydos, who traveled from Indiana with his three sons to attend the rally, said he didn’t consider himself a “huge” Trump supporter in the past but wanted to show support for the former president following his attempted assassination.